qmlbook/qmlbook/docs/shaders/shaders.rst

 .. issues:: ch09

-In the last example for custom shader effects I would like to bring you the curtain effect.
+In the last example for custom shader effects, I would like to bring you the curtain effect.
 This effect was published first in May 2011 as part of `Qt labs for shader effects <http://labs.qt.nokia.com/2011/05/03/qml-shadereffectitem-on-qgraphicsview/>`_.

 .. figure:: assets/curtain.png

 At that time I really loved these effects and the curtain effect was my favorite out of them.
 I just love how the curtain opens and hide the background object.

 I took the code and adapted it towards Qt 5, which was straightforward.
-Also O did some simplifications to be able to use it better for a showcase.
-So if you are interested in the full example, please visit the labs blog.
+Also, I did some simplifications to be able to use it better for a showcase.
+So if you are interested in the full example, please visit the lab's blog.

 Just a little bot for the background, the curtain is actually an image called *fabric.jpg* and it is the source for a shader effect.
 The effect uses the vertex shader to swing the curtain and uses the fragment shader to provide some shades.
 Here is a simple diagram to make you hopefully better understand the code.

 .. figure:: assets/curtain_diagram.png

 The waved shades of the curtain are computed through a sin curve with 7 up/downs (7*PI=21.99...) on the width of the curtain.
 The other important part is the swing.
 The *topWidth* of the curtain is animated when the curtain is opened or closed.
 The *bottomWidth* follows the *topWidth* with a *SpringAnimation*.
-By this we create the effect of the swinging bottom part of the curtain.
+By this, we create the effect of the swinging bottom part of the curtain.
 The calculated *swing* provides the strength of this swing interpolated over the y-component of the vertexes.

 The curtain effect is located in the ``CurtainEffect.qml`` component where the fabric image act as the texture source.
 There is nothing new on the use of shaders here, only a different way to manipulate the *gl_Position* in the vertex shader and the *gl_FragColor* in the fragment shader.